 According to data from the National Highway Traffic Safety Administration, based on rollover accidents in 2004, approximately 12% of passenger vehicle occupants suffered an incapacitating injury; another 46% suffered a less debilitating injury.
 Additionally, nearly 4% of occupants were ejected from vehicles during a rollover accident.

 Any accident, even those at a slow rate of speed, can cause injuries.
 However, some of these types of accidents can be considered more dangerous and deadly.

-If you are ever injured in a car wreck, contact a chiropractor at ChiroCare – you could be entitled to up to $10,000 in medical benefits.
+If you are ever injured in a car wreck, contact a chiropractor at ChiroCare of Florida – you could be entitled to up to $10,000 in medical benefits.
 The law only gives accident victims 14 days to receive medical treatment and be eligible for these benefits.
 After an accident, don’t delay, contact a chiropractor immediately.